 A recent article in Forbes defines transparency in the workplace as “the practice of being open and honest with others, no matter how challenging it might be.”
 This hints at some of the downsides to workplace transparency.
 For many people, information overload is distracting.
 Sharing too much information can slow down productivity, especially when teams are on tight schedules.
 Too much transparency can contribute to the dissemination of doubt and confusion.

 For some team members, a transparent workplace and an elevated level of visibility to management can inhibit creativity.
 This is when transparency in the workplace can really backfire, with team members fearing management scrutiny.
 Some develop evasive behavior that hurts productivity.
 Sharing details about performance reviews and compensation is another tricky area where transparency can lead to unwanted workforce disruption.

 In many companies, complete transparency would be bad for business.
 Confidentiality may be needed regarding trade secrets and competitive information.
 In some cases, members of the same team may have various levels of knowledge about sensitive data.

 How do companies know the right level of transparency for their workforce?
-Ethan Bernstein, a professor at the Harvard School of Business, studied the effects of transparent work environments on company performance.
+Ethan Bernstein, a professor at the Harvard School of Business, studied the effects of transparent work environments on company or organization performance.
 He found that too much transparency can leave team members feeling vulnerable to attack.
 They may hide their work as protection and may give up any type of experimenting that deviates too far from the norm.